skypjack/entt/docs/entity.md

   underlying storage and copy it in the given variable.
 Note that all the member functions of a loader class make also an initial call to this endpoint to read the _size_ of the set they are going to load.<br/>
-  In addition, the archive must accept a pair of entity and either component or tag for each type to be restored.
+  In addition, the archive must accept a pair of entity and component for each type to be restored.
 Therefore, given a type `T`, the archive must contain a function call operator with the following signature:

   ```cpp
   void operator()(Entity &, T &);